Born anew

 “Having been born again, not of corruptible seed, but of incorruptible, through the word of God, which lives and remains forever.”

-Your first and deepest break was meant to be this one.
-Before any church split, any leaving, any crisis that cracked the ground, there was supposed to be a morning you passed from death to life and did not stay the person you had been.
-If that feels long ago and faint now, worn smooth by years of ordinary Tuesdays, it is worth remembering what it actually was.
-Not a mild adjustment to your worldview.
-Not a decision you filed away.
-A rupture.
 The old self does not negotiate its own death, which is why Jesus speaks of being born from above, something done to you and for you, not something you arranged.
-And here is the quiet mercy in it: the seed planted in that birth was incorruptible.
+And here is the quiet mercy in it: the seed sown in that birth was incorruptible.
 It does not rot.
+You may have wandered far from its warmth, but the One who began the work never depended on your memory to keep it alive.
 The new life it began is not a phase you can age out of or a flame you can finally let gutter.
-You may have wandered far from the warmth of it.
 The seed is still alive.
-The One who began that work in you was never depending on your memory of the day to keep it going.